 The Duke Geriatric Evaluation and Treatment (GET) Clinic

 The Duke GET Clinic was one of the nation’s first outpatient geriatric assessment clinics.
-It provides multidisciplinary assessment of elderly women and men by geriatricians, geriatric psychiatrists, social work and nursing.
-Patients are referred locally, regionally and nationally by health-care professionals and families for evaluation of multiple geriatric problems including:
+It provides multidisciplinary assessment of elderly women and men by geriatricians, geriatric psychiatrists, social work and geriatric nursing.
+Patients are referred locally, regionally and nationally by healthcare professionals and families for evaluation of multiple geriatric problems including polypharmacy, falls, dementia, and others.

 Memory and Movement Disorders Clinic

-Duke’s Memory Disorder Clinic provides diagnostic expertise, cutting-edge treatment and research for memory and movement problems by neurology faculty.
-Fellows assigned to this clinic will work with faculty in neurology seeing patients with a variety of memory and movement disorders, including Alzheimer’s disease and other dementias and Parkinson’s disease.
+Duke’s Memory and Movement Disorders Clinic provides diagnostic expertise, cutting-edge treatment and research for memory and movement problems by neurology faculty.
+Fellows see patients with a variety of memory and movement disorders, including Alzheimer’s disease and other dementias and Parkinson’s disease.

 Fellows work with Geropsychiatry faculty and fellows in a variety of settings, including an outpatient consultation clinic at the Durham VAMC where they care for patients with dementia, depression, anxiety disorders and a variety of behavior and thought problems.
 In addition, fellows round on inpatient long-term care and acute care services with geropsychiatry faculty seeing patients with a variety of problems, including delirium.